Olds Grizzlys

-The Olds Grizzlys are a junior A ice hockey team in the Alberta Junior Hockey League.
+The Olds Grizzlys are a junior A ice hockey club in the Alberta Junior Hockey League.
 They play in Olds, Alberta, Canada with home games at the Olds & District Sports Complex.

 History

 The Olds Grizzlys joined the Alberta Junior Hockey League (AJHL) after the Taber Golden Suns franchise relocated to Olds following the 1980–81 season.
 The Grizzlys were a dominant team in the AJHL in the early 1990s with three straight league championships and a Centennial Cup title as Junior A national champions, won on home ice, in 1994.

 On June 30, 2017, the league announced that the franchise had been transferred to new ownership called the "Friends of the Grizzlys."

+On April 3, 2025, the club announced Calgary business man Moe Jamal and former National Hockey League player Jay Beagle as its new owners.

+As of 2025, Moe Jamal has been appointed as the General Manager and Tyson Soloski is the head coach.